Thinking of becoming a photographer - but not sure what licenses or insurance you need to be “official”?

 Here’s a step-by-step guide on how to determine if you need a business license for your photography business:

 Once you’ve applied for your license, you should receive it within one to two business weeks.
+This will depend on the efficiency of your local municipalities.

 Once you’ve applied for your business license, we recommend shifting gears and looking for photography business insurance.